-Mowing the lawn doesn’t have to be a chore.
-Well-maintained lawn & garden equipment helps keep yard work safe while also saving you time and money in repairs.
-A tune-up before mowing season can also increase fuel economy, extend the life of the engine, reduce repair costs and decrease emissions.
-Follow these tune-up and routine maintenance tips to ensure your small engine starts and runs easy.
+Well-maintained lawn & garden equipment helps keep yard work safe while saving you time and money in repairs.
+A tune-up before mowing season can increase fuel economy, extend the life of the engine, reduce repair costs and decrease emissions.
+Follow these tune-up and routine maintenance tips to ensure your small engine starts and runs easily.

-- Air filter: Dirty air filters can choke the engine.
-When clean, the air filter ensures a good fuel to air ratio.
-Check the filter a couple times during the season.
-It is best to replace a dirty filter but they can be cleaned with a water/detergent solution and then air dry.
+- Air Filter: A dirty air filter can choke the engine.
+When clean, the air filter ensures a good fuel-to-air ratio.
+Check the filter a couple of times each season.
+While it's best to replace a dirty filter, some filters can be cleaned with a water/detergent solution and then air dried.

-- Spark Plugs: Spark Plugs are cheap and easy to install.
+- Spark Plugs: Spark Plugs are inexpensive and easy to install.
 They also ensure easy startup and keep your mower running properly.

-- Blades: A sharp blade will make your lawn look better and your mower won’t bog down when cutting thicker areas.
+- Blades: A sharp blade will improve the health and appearance of your lawn.
+Plus, your mower won't bog down when cutting thicker areas.

 - Tire Pressure: Check the tire pressure to ensure your tires are properly inflated.
-Use a tire sealant, like Slime, to fix small air leaks.
+Use a tire sealant to fix small air leaks.

 - Fuel: Gasoline left in the mower too long can cause fuel system problems.
-Winterizing your mower with fuel system stabilizer like Sta-Bil can ensure an easy first start the following spring.
+Winterizing your mower with fuel system stabilizer can ensure an easy first start the following spring.

-- Battery: Many times, riding mower batteries can lose their charge in the offseason.
+- Battery: Riding mower batteries often lose their charge in the off-season.
 A good trickle charger can usually get the battery back up to par.
-If you find you need to replace it, head to your local O’Reilly Auto Parts store.
+If you find you need to replace it, head to your local O'Reilly Auto Parts store.
 We have dozens of Super Start Lawn and Garden batteries for hundreds of different applications.
 Plus, we can even take your old battery and recycle it.

 - Belts: Inspect the mower belts for any excessive wear or lack of tension.

-- Lubricate: Lubricating your yard tools with a multi-purpose lubricant will help protect & preserve your equipment, fight corrosion and loosen rusted parts.
+- Lubricate: Lubricate your yard tools with a multi-purpose lubricant to help protect against rust, loosen stuck parts, and preserve parts.

 Don't Forget Your Blowers & Trimmers